DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

 .. literalinclude:: ../../../examples/server_node_efd/node/node.c
     :language: c
     :start-after: Packets dequeued from the shared ring.
 8<
-    :end-before: >8 End of packets dequeueing.
+    :end-before: >8 End of packets dequeuing.

 Finally, note that both processes updates statistics, such as transmitted, received and dropped packets, which are shown and refreshed by the server app.